openebs/openebs/k8s/hyperconverged/tutorial-configure-openebs-gke.md

 ## Step 1 : Preparing your Container Cluster

-You can either use an existing container cluster or create a new one using, Login to your Google Cloud Platoform -> Container Engine -> Create Container Cluster.
+You can either use an existing container cluster or create a new one using, Login to your Google Cloud Platform -> Container Engine -> Create Container Cluster.
 The minimum requirements for the cluster are as follows:

 ### Minimum Requirements
 - Machine Type - (Minimum 2 vCPUs)